Writing an IP Address Information Webservice in Ruby

 Alternatively, Ruby allows you to require parameters

-optionally, sort of like variable argument lists in C
+optionally, sort of like variable argument lists in C, by

 prefixing the variable with an asterisks "*".
 If you do so, any or all